pduranti/mercadolibre.github.com/_posts/guide/for-sellers/real-estate/2012-07-12-real-estate-list-item.markdown

 {% endhighlight %}

-To complete the JSON with the necessary info, follow this steps:

 ## Operation and property type selection {#operation}

-To list a real estate property, you will have to choose the operation and property type for the propety. **This in MELI is known as "category_id"**.
+To list a real estate property, you will have to choose the operation and property type for the property. **This in MELI is known as "category_id"**.
 First, determine the "SITE_ID" that corresponds to the country your user belongs to.
 To accomplish this go to the following URL:

 <a href="https://api.mercadolibre.com/sites" target="_blank">https://api.mercadolibre.com/sites</a>